Tournament Organisers’ FAQ

 How many sets should I borrow?

-Does the BGA charge for its services?
+Does the Association charge for its services?

 Will the levy be charged if I make a loss?